Afnaan-Ahmed/Afnaan-Ahmed/README.md

 ### Hi there 👋 I'm **Afnaan Ahmed**

-- I'm either building stuff, breaking stuff, or doing both!
+- I'm either building stuff, breaking said stuff, or doing both!
 - I also host hacking challenges on my website, so stay tuned for that

 ---